microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

     return;
 }
 ```
-Before any write can be initiated with the 25CSM04 EEPROM, a Write Enable Opcode must be sent over the Serial Data Out (SDO) line to the device.
-This function sends that opcode, then uses the readStatusRegister() function to check the EEPROM STATUS register for a successful write enable.
+Before any write can be initiated with the 25CSM04 EEPROM, the write operation must be enabled.
+This is done in a two step process where first a Write Enable Opcode must be sent over the Serial Data Out (SDO) line to the device, then the EEPROM's status register is checked to ensure the write enable command has executed successfully.
+This function sends that opcode, then uses the readStatusRegister() function shown below to check the EEPROM STATUS register for a successful write enable operation.
 This function is automatically called in both write functions used for this demo.

 #### readStatusRegister()
 ```C